-[This represents the number of connection equations that will be provided when the class is used.]
+[This represents the number of connection equations that will be provided when the class is used, due to the balancing restrictions for connectors, see section 9.3.1.]

 • The number of (top-level) public input variables that neither are connectors nor have binding equations.